 Heriot-Watt has a detailed set of rules that govern how the University operates, these are the University's [Ordinances and Regulations](#).
 Ordinances are set by the Court, which is the University's governing body, outline how the University is governed.
-University regulations provide the framework for the University's academic work and the education of our students and they define the policies, procedures and support outlined in the [Quick Finder Guide to Heriot-Watt University](#) section of this Handbook.
+University regulations provide the framework for the University's academic work and the education of our students and they define the policies, procedures and support available to our students.